Liaisons and Services to the LGBTQ Community

 The Eugene Police Department has appointed a departmental LGBTQ+ liaison.
 The purpose of appointing a liaison is to facilitate law enforcement engagement with the LGBTQ+ community and reporting of potential hate crimes.
 Detective Chris White serves as the EPD’s LGBTQ+ liaison.

 The position is based in EPD’s Investigation Division and focuses on the public safety needs of the LGBTQ+ community.
 The position’s goal is to help prevent and reduce incidents, and increase trust and collaboration that leads to the closure of hate and violent crime cases against LGBTQ+ community members.
 Additionally, the liaison collaborates with various police divisions and the Office of Human Rights and Neighborhood Involvement (HRNI) to educate and assist officers, residents, businesses, and organizations about LGBTQ+ issues.

 To discuss non-emergency issues and current investigations, provide information, or request attendance at a meeting or event, please contact:

 Detective Matthew Grover

 Special Investigations Unit - Eugene Police Department

 Eugene’s Municipal Equality Index

 The Human Rights Campaign’s Municipal Equality Index (MEI) demonstrates the ways that cities support LGBTQ+ people who live and work there.
-In 2019, the City of Eugene received the highest score, which demonstrates the City’s commitment to supporting LGBTQ+ community members and employees.
-Click here to see the full report.
+In 2020, the City of Eugene received the highest score, which demonstrates the City’s commitment to supporting LGBTQ+ community members and employees.
+Click here to see the City of Eugene's MEI scorecard.